hunter-college-ossd-spr-2020/project-evaluation/teammates_evaluation_1.md

 1. Are issues tagged as easy, hard, for beginners, etc.?<br>I see that there are issues tagged as **FirstTimers**, however none are tagged easy or hard.
 However, I do see some issues tagged as **Low**, **Medium**, and **High**, referring to the level of impact the issue will have on the project.
 The other issues are tagged for what the issue is, like **Feature** or **Bug**.

-1. How many issues were closed in the past six months?<br>Within the last six months, <b>xx</b> issues were closed.
+1. How many issues were closed in the past six months?<br>Within the last six months, <b>48</b> issues were closed.

-1. Is there information about how many people are maintaining the project?<br>There are **xx** maintainers for this project.
+1. Is there information about how many people are maintaining the project?<br>I found their [about](https://teammatesv4.appspot.com/about.jsp) page, which acknowledges all of the maintainers of the project.
+There are **7** people on the core team.

-1. How many contributors has the project had in the past six months?<br>**xx** authors staged <b>xx</b> commits within the last 10 months.
+1. How many contributors has the project had in the past six months?<br>**4** authors staged commits to master within the last six months.

-1. How many open pull requests are there?<br>There is currently <b>one</b> open merge request.
+1. How many open pull requests are there?<br>There is currently <b>38</b> open merge requests.

 1. Do pull requests remain un-answered for a long time?
 Look at the closed pull requests to see how long they stayed open.
 Take the five most recently closed ones and look at when each was first reported.
 Compute the number of days that each was open and take the average.<br>0 + 0 + 3 + 10 + 0 <br>The average number of days pull requests stay open is <b>3</b> days.

 1. Is there active discussion on the pull requests?
 Use the same method as you did for the issues.<br>Yes, there is active discussion on the pull requests.
+There also seems to be screenshots and links to other resources as well.

-1. How many pull requests were opened within the past six months?<br>There were **14** pull requests opened within the past six months.
+1. How many pull requests were opened within the past six months?<br>There were **77** pull requests opened within the past six months.

 1. When was the last  pull request merged?<br>The last pull request was merged <b>six</b> hours ago.